 SCVO is governed by a board of trustees, responsible for the strategic governance and direction of SCVO, overseeing our activities, setting a vision for the organisation, and ensuring SCVO’s governance enables us to fulfil our charitable purpose and deliver our strategic plan.

 This year there are two vacancies for elected members of the Board of Trustees which will be filled at our AGM in December.
-Members are now invited to make nominations for the post, which will then go forward to elections in November.
+Nominations closed on Friday 29 October, and all applications will now go forward to elections in November.

 The Scottish Council for Voluntary Organisations (SCVO) is the national membership body for Scotland’s vibrant voluntary sector.
 We champion the sector, provide services, and debate big issues.